Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

-First, to show the benefit of our dimension reduction (folding) attack, we run the same command for the message recovery for `n=100` with the flag `--option=1` which means that the attack considers one-layer of the dimension reduction and the message is retrieved at blocksize $2$ or $3$ and takes less than $1$ seconds, approximately.
+First, to show the benefit of our dimension reduction (folding) attack, we run the same command for the message recovery for `n=100` with the flag `--option=1`, which means that the attack considers one layer of the dimension reduction and the message is retrieved at blocksize $2$ or $3$ and takes less than $1$ seconds, approximately.

 For the actual parameter set of BQTRU $(n=7, q=113)$, we run the following command: